 Please send us your best works of Fiction, Poetry, Comics, Translations, and Photography.
 Please make sure to read a recent issue and our guidelines before sending in your work (via Submittable only).
 The Creative Nonfiction section will be closed for submissions for this issue.

 What to send

-Send a Word or PDF doc with your work pasted in it and include a statement, captions, and any other relevant text.
+Send a ZIP or PDF file with your work pasted in and include a statement, captions, and any other relevant text.

 If your work is selected for publication, we will contact you for a high-res version of the photo essay.
 A low-res version is adequate for submitting.

 As of 2021, we have instated a submission cap.
 Please submit early — we will not accept late submissions by email.

 Limit: Maximum 3 poems per person per submission round.